Learn about the admission requirements and process.Learn More

 The role of paralegals is vital in the legal industry.
 The utilization of paralegals improves the efficiency, economy, and availability of legal services.
 As a result, increased emphasis is being placed on hiring paralegals in a variety of law-related settings.
 Although private law firms continue to be the single largest employer of paralegals; outstanding job opportunities also exist in private and public sector markets.
 In 2015, the median annual salary for a paralegal in the Washington, D.C. area was $77, 230.

-Aside from the General Education courses listed below, students must also complete nine Law Core courses, a legal internship, and the requirements of the General Practice or Litigation Practice Track (students must complete four out of six electives from their chosen track).
-Please visit PSC Courses for detailed course requirements.
+Students must also complete 9 Law Core courses, including a legal internship, and the requirements of the General Practice or Litigation Practice Track.
+All students must choose one of two tracks and complete 4 out of 6 electives from their chosen track.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Paralegals and Legal Assistants, on the Internet at https://www.bls.gov/ooh/legal/paralegals-and-legal-assistants.htm (visited on March 8, 2017).